Recovery on Bahamas begins as Hurricane Dorian heads for Florida, Carolinas

 The U.S. Agency for International Development said on Twitter it was air-lifting critical relief items, such as plastic sheeting, hygiene kits, and water containers, from Miami to the Bahamas.
 The U.S. Coast Guard said four of its helicopters were assisting in humanitarian efforts.
 Dorian, which killed one person in Puerto Rico before striking the Bahamas on Sunday, is tied for the second-strongest Atlantic storm to make landfall with Gilbert (1988), Wilma (2005) and the 1935 Labor Day hurricane.

-Also Read: Hurricane Dorian downgraded to Category 4 as it heads towards Florida
+Also Read: Dorian set to slam Bahamas as powerful category 4 hurricane

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)